3686/Alexw.RabbitMqExample/README.md

 # Alexw.RabbitMqExample
-Basic publisher and client in C# using the [RabbitMq.Client` nuget](https://www.nuget.org/packages/RabbitMQ.Client)
+Basic publisher and client in C# using the [RabbitMq.Client nuget](https://www.nuget.org/packages/RabbitMQ.Client)

 # Pre-Requisites
 * [RabbitMq installed locally](https://www.rabbitmq.com/install-windows.html)

+# Walkthrough
+Inspired by some work on a client - more detail in this [walkthrough](http://alexw.co.uk/2017/08/experimenting-with-rabbitmq)

 # Getting started
 1. Installed RabbitMq